Application and admission for University College Tilburg: Liberal Arts and Sciences

 English language requirements

-Tilburg University accepts one of the following tests, which cannot be older than 2 years at the time of application:
+Tilburg University accepts one of the following tests, which must not be older than two years at the time of application:

 For Liberal Arts and Sciences we seek candidates who display: